QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 Task Force 1743, Irregular Security (ISEC) is a unit classified as top secret, known by name only to all but a select handful of high ranking individuals.
 Their influence is global, and as such their numbers are impossible to ascertain.
 They operate in the shadows, outside of international law, and always accomplish their mission no matter the cost.
 Nothing is off limits for them.

 Task Force 5555, "Party Regiment" is an all weather, day and night shock unit comprised of the pinnacle of the elite, trained for absolute superiority both on the ground and in the air, led personally by Freya and the [[Incarnations]].
-While the unit is technically classified to prevent vital information from leaking, this unit is well known to all of the Risky Witches and is a huge morale booster.
+While the unit is technically classified to prevent vital information from leaking, the name and strength of this unit is well known to all of the Risky Witches and is a huge morale booster.
 Part of the nickname comes from that fact, as simply hearing that the unit is joining the battle causes effective allied strength to surge.
-The other reason for the nickname is from the extreme freedom enjoyed within this unit, leading to a lot of highly unprofessional activity, like wild parties.
+The other reason for the nickname is from the extreme freedom enjoyed within this unit, leading to a lot of highly unprofessional activity, like frequent wild parties.

 They have their own dedicated armory and a large, extremely varied aircraft inventory, all sporting distinctive paint jobs, and none of which is counted in their official statistics.
 They number 328 personnel, and all but three of them have both [[Alignment|alignment]] and attunement.
-The exceptions are Garm and Kuhai for not having alignment, and (Nameless Old Guy) for having neither.
+The exceptions are Garm and Kuhai, who lack alignment, and [[Nikolai Anatolyevich Litvyak]], who lacks both abilities.

 ### Non-combatants

 To keep the Risky Witches functioning, a number of non-combat roles are essential.
 There are approximately 8,500 non-combatants spread as needed through six distinct departments.
-Some combat mission orders come from these departments, be it for defense, conflict resolution, hired support, or otherwise.
+Some combat mission orders come from these departments, be it for defense, conflict resolution, hired support, or otherwise.\
-**Internal Affairs**: Tasked with top level administration and governance, including legislation and economics.
+**Internal Affairs**: Tasked with top level administration and governance, including legislation and economics. \
-**Political Affairs**: Tasked with negotiation and diplomacy with foreign powers and private companies as needed.
+**Political Affairs**: Tasked with negotiation and diplomacy with foreign powers and private companies as needed. \
-**Supply Chain Management**: Tasked with everything related to the supply chain, including buying and selling.
+**Supply Chain Management**: Tasked with everything related to the supply chain, including buying and selling smuggled goods. \
-**Intelligence**: Tasked with acquiring, managing, archiving, and distributing intelligence as needed.
+**Intelligence**: Tasked with acquiring, managing, archiving, and distributing intelligence as needed. \
-**Espionage**: A classified department tasked with subterfuge, blackmail, and acquiring high value intelligence.
+**Espionage**: A classified department tasked with subterfuge, blackmail, and acquiring high value intelligence. \
 **Cyber Ops**: A classified department dedicated to cybersecurity, cyber warfare, and providing services for hire.

 ## Public Agenda